a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 Woodgrove Bank is also looking a refreshing their internally-built applications.
 Most of these applications were built when the bank first launch and have only experienced ad-hoc, piecemeal upgrades.
 Architecturally, the bank recognizes that these updates have had detrimental impacts to their applications over time.
 The applications seem to have degraded in performance, are more vulnerable to security threats, and they are less reliable and require much more time and effort from the SRE team.

-The first application undergoing a rebuild is their primary customer portal.
+The first application undergoing a rebuild is their primary customer portal and is owned by the _Customer Experience_ sector of the business.
 The customer portal traditionally has allowed customers to login and view balances, transfer money, pay bills, etc. The current redevelopment, however, is considered an MVP and only provides balance and transaction history.
 While some services may currently be unavailable in this release, Woodgrove Bank considers this acceptable as they wish to build correctly with a cloud-native approach against cloud services.
 They do not wish to build an on-premises architecture in a cloud environment.
 For the services that are lacking, customers may contact the bank directly.
 It is Woodgrove Bank's desire to quickly implement these features in their new application, but, again, they first want to ensure that they are adopting sound development practices.

 Woodgrove Bank has a longstanding relationship with Microsoft and is a current enterprise customer with an established Enterprise Agreement.
 Your team is currently assigned to assist Woodgrove Bank with their cloud adoption efforts.
 You have been tasked to assess Woodgrove Bank's efforts in overall cloud adoption, and to specifically evaluate their primary web application.

-Members of Woodgrove Bank's IT team are very capable of running advanced workloads on-premises&mdash;they done so successfully for years.
+Members of Woodgrove Bank's IT team are very capable of running advanced workloads on-premises&mdash;they've done so successfully for years.
 However, cloud concepts and cloud-native development are very new to them.
 The team members recognize their lack of maturity in these areas and are looking to Microsoft to provide guidance in proven practices and solid cloud design patterns.
 They also know very little regarding DevOps and deploying environments in a secure, repeatable fashion as, currently, all infrastructure is commissioned manually from a Hyper-V host.

 Currently, on-premises, access to all resources are governed by a _least-privilege_ policy.
 Access to any resource must be manually granted to the appropriate users.
 Unfortunately, when Woodgrove Bank initiated this policy, access was granted by individual account at the resource level.
 This was manageable when Woodgrove Bank was a community bank who only employed a small number of IT administrators and software developers.
 Now, due to their explosive growth, including these teams, this practice is no longer feasible.
 Woodgrove Bank is asking your team to provide guidance in executing and maintaining security in the cloud.
 Given that they are a bank, Woodgrove Bank will need to be able to proactively monitor and report on its security posture.